-American Colorizing.com has worked with a number of high-profile Clients over the years.
+American Colorizing.com has worked with a number of high-profile Clients since we first launched in 2001.
 Our colorized images have appeared on magazines covers, on promotional t-shirts, in popular books, and in some of the finest museums in North America.
 At the same time, the backbone of our success has been the recurring business of “just plain folks” like us.
 We’re a humble Colorizing Studio at the beach in Ventura, California.
 Being blessed with a professional clientele is a testament of the high quality of colorization we produce.

 A key to our success is hat we’re very good listeners.
 There is so much more to colorizing historical photos than the artistic process itself.
 We ask questions – a lot of essential questions.
 “How will your colorized photo be displayed?”, What size will the photo be enlarged to?”, “Do you have any preferred colors?”, “What can you tell us of the historical event in the photo?”, “Do you know the exact location in the photo?”